santureddy/AWS-SAA-C02-Course/README.md

     - Unicast ..
 1-1
     - Broadcast 1-ALL
     - Switches
+    Devices at L2 have unique hardware (MAC) address

   - Network
+    The network layer adds the ability for cross-network addressing (IP Addresses).
+It allows packets to be routed across different layer 2 networks, via L2 Frame encapsulation and forwarding decisions using routes and route tables.
+Its Layer 3 which allows the internet to function
+    - IP Addresses (IPV4/6) - cross network addressing.
+    - ARP - Find the Mac address, for this IP
+    - Route - Where to forward this packet
+    - Route Tables - Multiple routes
+    - Router - Moves packets from source to destination - encapsulating the packets in different L2 frames on the way.
+    - Device <=> Device Communications over the internet
+    - No method for channels of communications ..
+SRC IP <=> Dest IP
+    - Packets can be delivered out of order.
+Each packet is routed independently.
+L3 provides no ordering mechanism.
+      Also packets can go missing due to network outages.
+    - With layer 3 , there are no communication channels- packets have a source and destination IP but no method of splitting by APP or CHANNEL.

 ### Host Layers
   - Transport
+    The transport layer adds Ports, error correction, retransmission, flow control and a connection orientated architecture.

   - Session
   - Presentation
   - Application